-Lopez works in downtown Oakland, Calif., at a health and technology non-profit called YTH, Youth + Tech + Health.
-She serves as a creative digital strategist where she handles communications, marketing and visual design for YTH.
+Lopez worked in downtown Oakland, Calif., at a health and technology non-profit called YTH, Youth + Tech + Health.
+She served as a creative digital strategist where she handles communications, marketing and visual design for YTH.
 This non-profit focuses on developing technology for the health of youth.

-In the fall, Lopez will transition out of her current job and return to school to complete a master’s degree in public health at the University of Illinois at Chicago.
+In the fall, Lopez transitioned out of her job and returned to school to complete a master’s degree in public health at the University of Illinois at Chicago.

 Finding Identity and Balance